Early Modern Spanish

+Cover of an Early Modern Spanish Dictionary made by the Printing House of Francisco del Hierro, Printer to the Royal Spanish Academy in 1737.

 Early Modern Spanish (also called Classical Spanish or Golden Age Spanish, especially in literary contexts) is the variant of Spanish used between the end of the 15th century and the end of the 17th century, marked by a series of phonological and grammatical changes that transformed Old Spanish into Modern Spanish.

 Notable changes from Old Spanish to Early Modern Spanish include: (1) a readjustment of the sibilants (including their devoicing and changes in their place of articulation, wherein voicing remains before voiced consonants, such as mismo, desde, and rasgo, but only allophonically), (2) the phonemic merger known as yeísmo, (3) the rise of new second-person pronouns, (4) the emergence of the "se lo" construction for the sequence of third-person indirect and direct object pronouns, and (5) new restrictions on the order of clitic pronouns.

 Early Modern Spanish corresponds to the period of Spanish colonization of the Americas, and thus it forms the historical basis of all varieties of New World Spanish.
 Meanwhile, Judaeo-Spanish preserves some archaisms of Old Spanish that disappeared from the rest of the variants, such as the presence of voiced sibilants and the maintenance of the phonemes //ʃ// and //ʒ//.

 Early Modern Spanish, however, was not uniform throughout the Spanish-speaking regions of Spain.
 Each change has its own chronology and, in some cases, geography.
 Slightly different pronunciations existed simultaneously.
 The Spanish spoken in Toledo was taken as the "best" variety and was different from that of Madrid.